AdhyWiranto44/AdhyWiranto44/README.md

-### Hi there 👋
+### Welcome my Friend 👋😊

 ## My name is Adhy Wiranto, you can call me Adhy (pronouns: a di), an Informatics Engineering Student, a Full Stack Web Developer, and I want to be a Software Engineer 😎
 - 🔭 I’m currently working on react-open-blog, an Open Source Blogging Management System, On Development by myself.
-- 🌱 I’m currently learning Javascript Algorithm & Data Structure in https://www.freecodecamp.org/ and
+- 🌱 I’m currently learning Javascript Algorithm & Data Structure in https://www.freecodecamp.org/ and Javascript: The Advanced Concepts by Andrei Neagoie at [Udemy](https://www.udemy.com/course/advanced-javascript-concepts/)
 - 👯 I’m looking to collaborate with another developer
 - 💬 Ask me about Javascript Programming and Backend Development
-- ⚡ Fun fact: I Like Math and Artificial Intelligence even though I'm not good at them LOL, I draw semi realistic (more like a line art)
+- ⚡ Fun fact: I Like Math and Artificial Intelligence and I draw semi realistic (more like a line art)

 ## 📫 How to reach me
 - 👩‍💻 [LinkedIn](https://www.linkedin.com/in/adhy-wiranto-665882155/)